Wyse10/Npontu/README.md

 Model training with LinearRegression inside a Pipeline

-Model evaluation with multiple regression metrics (MAE, RMSE, R², MAPE)
+Model evaluation with multiple regression metrics (R²)

 Deployment of the trained model as a REST API using Flask